nicolas-leydet/tennis/development_notes.md

 - Wsets = redundant with the detail of sets
 - Lsets = redundant with the detail of sets

-If we also take into account women's result, we would have to take into account the "Best of" that is different for different categories.
+If we also take into account women's result, we would have to differentiate between their "Best of".
-By replacing "Best of" by a "men best of" and a "women best of" fields within tournement table.

 Also, this normalisation, would potentialy need to change by looking at all the data:
-Does all the tournement's fields stable between saisons ? (e.g. a tournemnt might change the 'best of' number / surface / location ).
+Does all the tournement's fields stable between years ? (e.g. a tournemnt might change the 'best of' number / surface / location ).
-In that situation, we will need to we store a different tournament and ned to decide if we want to split tournemant in 2 to keep the relationship between slightly different tournemnt
+In that situation, we will need to we store a different tournament and need to decide if we want to split tournemant in 2 to keep the relationship between slightly different tournament

 For this first version, I will keep the normalisation simple by removing the redundant fields and splitting in 2 tables (tournements/matches).